memgraph/docs/cypher-manual/other-features.md

 RETURN CASE WHEN n.height < 30 THEN "short" WHEN n.height > 300 THEN "tall" END;
 ```

+Most expressions that take `null` as input will produce `null`.
+This includes boolean expressions that are used as
+predicates.
+In this case, anything that is not true is interpreted as being false.
+This also concludes that logically `null!=null`.

 ## Inspecting and profiling queries

 The `EXPLAIN` and `PROFILE` operators can be used to inspect and profile a